Four patterns for developer-friendly, production-grade NodeJS services

 DB_URI: v.string().required(),

-export const env = ensure(envSchema, process.env)
+export const env = ensure(envSchema, process.env);

 That way, misconfigurations will cause evident crashes instead of hard to track, potentially catastrophic bugs.